Universal design: Aswan case study

-One study conducted in Aswan, Egypt published in the Journal of Engineering and Applied Science aimed to explore the accessibility in three administrative buildings in the area.
+One study conducted in Aswan, Egypt, published in the Journal of Engineering and Applied Science, aimed to explore the accessibility in three administrative buildings in the area.
 They were looking for universal design in entrances and exits, circulation of traffic within the building, and wayfinding within the building's services.
 They decided to focus their case study on administrative buildings in order to exemplify universal design that granted access for all citizens to all locations.
 Among the buildings, there were some shared issues.
 The researchers found that vertical movement was difficult for disabled patrons, given that there were no elevators.
 There was also no dropped curb, no Braille system, and the handles of doors were difficult to open, and there were no sensory indicators such as sounds or visual signs.

-This case highlights the importance if demographics when considering needs for universal design.
+This case highlights the importance of demographics when considering needs for universal design.
 Over 60% of the citizens who use this building on a daily basis are elderly, but there aren't accommodations that are helpful to their capabilities.
 Along with the lack of tactile features to guide the visually impaired, the space within the building is very congested, especially for one who may not have full physical capabilities and must use a wheelchair.
 The circulation suffers as a result, as well as the wayfinding in the structure.

-Guadalajara case study
+Gwangju case study

-Although there have been attempts to create more accessible public and outdoor spaces, the restorations made have ultimately failed to meet the needs of the disabled and elderly.
+Although there have been attempts to create more accessible public and outdoor spaces, the restorations made have ultimately failed to meet the needs of disabled people and elderly.

+Social model of disability

+Within disability studies lies the social model of disability, which states that the environment is the disabling factor upon a human.
+The flaw within the social model of disability is that no matter how universal a design is made out to be, the impairment a human is disabled by will not go away.
+For example, adding an automatic door opener will not heal someone's broken arm.
+Universal design does not "fix" a problem relating to disability, rather helps to better equip areas to be accessible to all regardless of what factors may characterize their every day life.